What Happens After Elliott Wave 5?

 - Distribution phase: When markets reach their peaks after an uptrend, distribution occurs when their five-wave impulse sequence and A-B-C corrective patterns combine as part of larger degree waves to signal potential trend reversals or downturns and new downward trends.

-- Markdown phase: At this point in the market cycle, prices have entered a downward trend with a five-wave impulse sequence.
-A-B-C corrective patterns form part of the larger impulse wave; the completion of either pattern may indicate an additional downward trend in price action.
+- Markdown phase: At this point in the market cycle, prices have entered a downward trend; five-wave impulse sequence and A-B-C-corrective patterns are part of this larger impulse wave; completion of either corrective pattern may indicate an additional downward trend in price movement.

 Advanced Techniques for Assessing Post-Wave 5 Market Behavior

 Traders and investors can apply advanced techniques for analyzing market behavior after wave 5 completion and the A-B-C corrective pattern has occurred, in addition to understanding larger degree waves and market cycles.
 Some examples include:

 - Fibonacci ratios: Fibonacci ratios provide traders with powerful tools for analyzing market trends within the framework of Elliott Wave Theory.
 By applying Fibonacci ratios to lengths and retracements of various waves, traders can identify potential support and resistance levels as well as price targets that might spark future market movements.

 - Channeling techniques: Traders can employ channeling techniques to identify trend lines and potential support and resistance zones in the market.
 These strategies involve drawing trendlines by connecting waves’ peaks and troughs into channels which offer guidance of future market movements.

 - Oscillators and indicators: Technical indicators and oscillators offer traders important insights into market momentum, volatility and trend strength.
 By including them into their analysis of Elliott Wave patterns, traders can more accurately forecast trend reversals/continuations events after wave 5 completes and the A-B-C corrective pattern has taken shape.